5 brighton brands that give back

 Burn baby burn

 We’re not good when there’s money burning a hole in our pockets, we’d far rather be using it to burn candles.
 Particularly the gorgeous Seven Seventeen ones, which look as delicious as they smell (the Moroccan rose is particularly divine).
-That font!
+And that font!
 Set up by two magazine journalist friends, these mood-boosting luxury candles are made in England from clean-burning natural plant wax and fine oils and are paired with a suitably uplifting mantra.
 Needless to say, we were sold from the very first sniff.
 They also regularly collaborate with like-minded people, such as mental health blogger Natasha Bailie – check out their brilliant U Ok Hun? candle.
-Plus, they donate £1 from the sale of each of their white label candles, black label candles and reed diffusers to the Pandas Foundation, Calm, and Sane, respectively.
+Plus, they donate £1 from the sale of each of their white- and black-label candles and reed diffusers to the Pandas Foundation, Calm, and Sane, respectively.
 To date, the company has raised over £10k for mental health charities.
 Now that puts us in a really good mood.

 We sea you